Are you struggling to maintain high call center productivity?

 Productivity in a call center refers to the efficiency and effectiveness of agents handling customer inquiries or requests.
 Call center productivity maximizes operational efficiency, enhances customer satisfaction, and drives business success.

-What is the KPI for a call center?
+What is the KPI for productivity in a call center?